nicolas-graves/lfs-s3/Readme.md

 ### Cloning a repo

-(Warning) : This has not been tested, but should work.
-Comes with no guarantee.

 There is one downside to this 'simple' approach to LFS storage - on cloning a repository, git-lfs can't know how to fetch the LFS content, until you configure things again using `git config`.
 That's the nature of the fact that you're using